Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-P2P (peer-to-peer) lending: lend money to individuals or businesses through platforms like Funding Circle, RateSetter, Zopa (now closed).
-Receive interest payments minus defaults and platform fees.
-Headline rates 5-10% gross, but defaults and fees typically reduce to 3-6% net returns.
+P2P (peer-to-peer) lending means lending money to individuals or businesses through online platforms in exchange for interest payments, minus any defaults and platform fees.
+Headline rates commonly sit around 5-10% gross, but defaults and fees typically reduce this to roughly 3-6% net.

 A worked example